SmartBear/hiptest-api-documentation/source/includes/_builds.md

 Parameter | Description
 --------- | -----------
-name | The name of the execution environment.
+name | The name of the build.
 It should not be empty and uniq

 ## Get a specific build of a test run